City break Paris - the centre of France | H-Hotels.com

 Find your top hotel in Paris – at guaranteed best prices!

-The first Hotel of the H-Hotels Group will open in France in June 2024.
+The first Hotel of the H-Hotels Group in France opened in July 2024.
 One of the most spectacular hotels in Paris, with 697 rooms on 40 floors and the highest swimming pool in the country, it is being built in the 140-meter-high Tour Pleyel in Saint-Denis.
 From the hotel, located right next to the Stade de France and the Olympic Village of the 2024 Summer Games, the center of Paris is just a short metro ride away.

 City break Paris: what are the must-see attractions?